shimaore/tough-rate/test/data.coffee.md

           statistics.on 'call', (data) ->
             console.dir data
-            if data.state is 'call-attempt' and data.source is '2348'
+            if data.state is 'call-attempt' and data.source is '2348' and data.destination is '331244'
               done()

           one_call ctx, 'default'